-PLOs KSA Model

-PLO1: specialize in applying knowledge in Knowledge, Skills

-socially friendly hospitality and tourism - Know about tourism management

-management, culture, and environment. - Build skills in integrated tourism

-management

-- Expertise in comprehensive tourism

-research

-PLO2: can develop a system, thinking process, Knowledge, Skills, Attitude

-and transfer of knowledge in service management - Know tourism business standards and

-and have the ability to analyze spatial in tourism management for tourism business

-business management. operators.

-- Have skills in consulting on standard

-systems and become a person who is up-to-

-date with international changes.

-PLO3: have research process skills that integrate Knowledge, Skills, Attitude

-the social sciences and sciences to combine - Have knowledge and abilities in tourism

-innovation or modern technology with local
+PLOs KSA Model PLO1: have knowledge and ability to Knowledge, Skills integrate the social sciences, behavioral - Know about tourism management sciences, innovation, and technology for - Build skills in integrated tourism tourism management at national and management international levels. - Expertise in comprehensive tourism research PLO2: can link tourism, service management Knowledge, Skills, Attitude knowledge, and related sciences to manage - Know tourism business standards and risks, strategic management, and the management for tourism business sustainability assessment of the tourism operators. industry. - Have skills in consulting on standard systems and become persons who are up-to-date with international changes.